ArcticEcho/DRG-Mods/Gameplay/Gamemodes/Alternative playstyles/README.md

 Buffs the dreadnoughts!
 There's a lot of changes, but the Big Ones are:
 OG DREAD- Faster fireballs, larger aoe slam radius, optional variant w/ extra extra vertical knockback for less damage
 HIVEGUARD- Slower sentinal goo, More fireball terrain carve, optional variant w/ a lot more speed
 TWINS- Mines explode sooner, rockwave attack has more knockback
+(full changes in the zip file)

 ## ElimWaves - v1.4
 **Authors:** Potatolaser